 We arrived in Delhi in the late evening their time and, as soon as we got outside the plane, we smelled India.
 It’s an unmistakable odor of spices, incense and pollution.
 This was our first visit to India and we had no idea what was ahead of us.
 After visa control and luggage pick-up, we emerged into a surreal world of yellow fog, a seemingly enclosed space with blurred streetlights and walking shadows.
-We seemed to have descended into the inferno.
+We seemed to have descended into inferno.

+We were traveling with our friends, Jean and Danièle Porta, and we got two cabs for the four of us to our hotel.
+As John and I arrived Jean was very worried that we might not end up at the same hotel.
 We climbed up three flights of stairs on a narrow, steep staircase, following a couple of strong young men who carried our luggage on their backs.
 We were asked if we wanted sheets and when we, somewhat surprised, said Yes, of course, we got one sheet for each room.
 We asked for another sheet, which seemed to surprise the man who ran the hotel and had to rummage around in a closet before he found more sheets.

 We then visited Humayun’s tomb, approximately across the street, and drove around India Gate and the Indian government buildings, originally built by the British colonizers.
 I think we even saw the Grand Mosque, the Jama Masjid on this first tour

 The following morning we flew to Varanasi, or Benarès as our French friends call it, where we were met at the old airport by Jean-Max and Tulsi.
 We were welcomed according to Indian tradition with the orange flower garlands (“marigolds”) and, after a little tour to visit a little temple that was being inaugurated in the village where one of Tulsi’s people lived, we were taken on the long ride into Varanasi.